stevdza-san/KotlinBootstrap/README.md

 <h3 align="center">Kotlin Bootstrap</h3>
 <p align="center">
   ⚡Highly experimental library built on top of the <a href="https://github.com/varabyte/kobweb" target="_blank" rel="noopener noreferrer">Kobweb</a>(Compose HTML framework).
-It allows you to use the official <a href="https://getbootstrap.com/" target="_blank" rel="noopener noreferrer">Bootstrap</a> UI components with Kotlin and Jetpack Compose, to build a frontend.
+It allows you to use the official <a href="https://getbootstrap.com/" target="_blank" rel="noopener noreferrer">Bootstrap</a> UI components with Kotlin and Jetpack Compose, to build a frontend on the web.
 You are required to use the kobweb framework, otherwise it won't work.
 </p>